About Us

 What Makes Kalaniyot Unique

-Kalaniyot is a faculty-led program that was developed at MIT, in close consultation with university administration, and has since spread to peer institutions across the nation.
-Kalaniyot chapters at each institution share a common vision and values, while supporting different programming tailored to the needs of their local campus environment.
+Kalaniyot is a faculty-led program that was developed at MIT, in close consultation with university administration, and has since spread to peer institutions across the world.

 A Virtuous Cycle

 In keeping with Kalaniyot’s dual mission, Israeli scholars supported by Kalaniyot are selected for two qualities: academic excellence and community spirit.
-While in the US, Kalaniyot scholars will join and strengthen campus communities supporting collaboration with Israeli scholars.
+Kalaniyot scholars join and strengthen campus communities around the world supporting collaboration with Israeli scholars.
 They also develop research and social ties to individuals on campus without any prior exposure to Israel, amplifying the scholars’ local and global impact and strengthening the university’s mission of research, education, and entrepreneurship.
-Kalaniyot will provide generous incentives to encourage participants to return to Israel and continue collaborating with their US peers.
+Kalaniyot will provide generous incentives to encourage participants to return to Israel and continue collaborating with their peers.

 About Our Name